 It is extremely important to note that equitable distribution cannot be modified.

-If you're going through divorce or planning to, schedule a complimentary consultation to see how we can help you with equitable distribution.
+If you're going through divorce or planning to, schedule a consultation to see how we can help you with equitable distribution.